Jaycuppp/DATA-GUI/README.md

 # DATA-GUI
-A GUI for Manipulating DATA
+A GUI of Menus for Manipulating DATA